quicwg/ops-drafts/draft-ietf-quic-applicability.md

 port number is less true today, due to encapsulation, mechanisms for dynamic port assignments as well as NATs.

+As QUIC is a general purpose transport protocol, there are no requirements that servers use a particular UDP port for QUIC in general.
+For applications with a fallback to TCP which do not already have an alternate mapping to UDP, the registration (if necessary) and use of the UDP port number corresponding to the TCP port already registered for the application is RECOMMENDED.
+For example, the default port for HTTP/3 {{QUIC-HTTP}} is UDP port 443, analogous to HTTP/1.1 or HTTP/2 over TLS over TCP.

+Applications SHOULD define an alternate endpoint discovery mechanism to allow the usage of ports other than the default.
+For example, HTTP/3 ({{QUIC-HTTP}} sections 3.2 and 3.3) specifies the use of ALPN for servce discovery which allows the server to use and announce a different port number.

-However, whenever a non-standard port is used which does not enable easy mapping to a registered service name, this can lead to blocking by network elements such as firewalls that rely on the port number as a first order of filtering.
+Note that given the prevalence of the assumption in network management practice that a port number maps unambiguously to an application, the use of ports that cannot easily be mapped to a registered service name may lead to blocking or other interference by network elements such as firewalls that rely on the port number for application identification.

 # Connection Migration